|

 Make ready to light the braziers! cried Alfgar.

-Twenty hand-picked men nocked a prepared arrow.
-Twenty comrades
+Twenty hand-picked men nocked prepared arrows; twenty comrades

-Alfgar raised his hand.
-LIGHT THE BRAZIERS! he cried,
+then, LIGHT THE BRAZIERS! he cried, bringing it down

 The twenty archers loosed, and all found their targets.
 There